medusa-project/medusa-downloader/README-S3.md

 We need to expand the concept of a root.
 There should be a type parameter at the top level, which is either 'filesystem' (default) or 's3'.
 Otherwise the filesystem type is unchanged.
 An s3 root needs a name, amazon and secret keys, bucket, and prefix (analogous to the path in the filesystem, default blank).
-I'm not sure if the region will be needed - it depends on some internals in manifest generation.
+I'm not sure if the region will be needed - it depends on some internals in manifest generation (basically we need enough to get the size of objects and to generate public urls, both using the s3 api).
 The root type will then be taken into account in generating the manifest.
 So examples are:

 ```yaml